keemcodes/My-Site-Redesigned/README.md

 * As you can see I made my first commit to this today :)
 * I decided I'm going to code out the initial draft of my portfolio site in basic html/css.
 ** After the initial draft, I'm going to be refactoring the code React

+### Multiple Commits Later...
+11/10/2021
+* Completed home and about me page (could use a little more work)
+* I learned how to wrap a text block around an image using float :)
+* I also messed around and learned alot about pseudo elements.
+* I went ahead and deployed the [website to a server](http://keemcodes.com)

 ### Design
 ![Screenshot of Design](mysite.png)